 The Connection Between Anxiety And Weight Loss

-Your body will react to anxiety in different ways depending on your level of stress and ability to cope with anxious feelings.
+Your body will react to anxiety in different ways, depending on your level of stress and ability to cope.
 Anxiety can cause you to do different things that will affect your body weight, like:

 - Overeat, or 'stress eat'

 - Forget to eat or skip meals

 - Crave junk food, comfort food, or sugary snacks

 Any of these behaviors can result in rapid weight change.
 Often, weight gain is a common and problematic result of prolonged anxiety.
 While most people are more concerned about gaining weight, weight loss is just as much of a problem.
 According to the American Psychological Association, 30 percent of Americans skip meals because of stress, and of those, 41 percent say it's a habit.
 And when you don't have extra weight to lose, losing it can be concerning.
 Even if you do want to lose weight, skipping meals isn't healthy.
 Not only is it ineffective, it can cause additional health problems.
 But don't worry, there is plenty you can do to stop weight loss due to stress.

 There are several ways that stress and anxiety can cause weight loss, including:

 Fight or Flight

 Any kind of severe stress triggers a response we call "fight or flight."
 In this stress response, your body prepares to fight off (or flee from) a real or perceived threat.
 That's why your muscles tense and your heart races.
 Your body also recognizes it will need more fuel to combat this threat, so your metabolism increases.